View Henry Otto's Obituary on emissourian.com and share memories

 |

+Skip is survived by his wife, Virginia Otto; one son, James and Elaine Hutson, Washington; four daughters, Theresa Black and husband Kenny, Hermann, Michele Linhardt and husband Mark, Rosebud, Heidi Ridder and husband John, Marthasville, and Melissa Otto, Washington; 12 grandchildren, Tiffany, Alana, Nick, Rachel, Cassie, Joshua, Jacob, Eli, Madi, Ben, Sam and Matthew; 11 great-grandchildren; one brother, Doug Otto, Washington; one sister, Pauline Otto; one nephew, Will Otto; his stepfather-in-law, Bob Sitton; many other friends and family members.

+He was preceded in death by two grandsons, Anthony Hutson and Justin Black; one great-granddaughter, Jayden Black; his parents; his mother-in-law, Gloria Sitton; and his father-in-law, Lawrence Bruckerhoff.

-A funeral service for Henry "Skip" Otto, 81, Washington, was held Tuesday, Dec.
-3, at 1 p.m. at Oltmann Funeral Home, Washington.
+Funeral services were held Tuesday, Dec.
+3, at 1 p.m. at Oltmann Funeral Home, Washington, with the Rev. George Dohm officiating.

 Burial followed in Immanuel Lutheran Cemetery, Washington.